jackdesert/arscca/doc/event_prep.md

 1. Create Pages in Joomla as placeholders for results.
 2. Create branch in arscca-pyramid with new event
 3. Verify that live event demo is functional---then turn it off
-2. Visit arscca.jackdesert.com/admin/run_groups and clear run groups so nobody is confused
+4. Visit arscca.jackdesert.com/admin/run_groups and clear run groups

 In the Truck
 ------------